-Ongoing recordings: Show all ongoing recordings on the device.
-Start a recording on the device.
 Stop a recording on the device.
-Triggered recordings will end when manually stopped or when the device is shut down.Continuous recordings will continue until manually stopped.
+Triggered recordings will end when manually stopped or when the device is shut down.
+Continuous recordings will continue until manually stopped.
 Even if the device is shut down, the recording will continue when the device starts up again.

+Play the recording.
 Stop playing the recording.
-Show or hide information and options about the Play the recording. recording.
+Show or hide information and options about the recording.
 Set export range: If you only want to export part of the recording, enter a time span.
 Note that if you work in a different time zone than the location of the device, the time span is based on the device's time zone.
 Encrypt: Select to set a password for exported recordings.
-It will not be possible to open the exported file without the password. recording.Export: Export the whole or a part of the recording.
+It will not be possible to open the exported file without the password.
+Click to delete a recording.
+Export: Export the whole or a part of the recording.

-Click to filter the recordings.
-From: Show recordings done after a certain point in time.
-To: Show recordings up until a certain point in time.Source 1: Show recordings based on source.
-The source refers to the sensor.Event: Show recordings based on events.
-Storage: Show recordings based on storage type.
+Click to filter the recordings.From: Show recordings done after a certain point in time.To: Show recordings up until a certain point in time.Source : Show recordings based on source.
+The source refers to the sensor.Event: Show recordings based on events.Storage: Show recordings based on storage type.